 The next picture is from westbound Patterson Avenue approaching Three Chopt Road.
-Just past the intersection in the photo below, there's a sign.
+Just past the intersection in the photo below, there's a road sign.
 The resolution isn't good enough to read it, but it's the Route 6 emblem on top, and beneath it are the distances to the towns Columbia and Scottsville.

 World War II Bomber Tower...The two images above help to narrow down the exact location of the structure staffed by volunteers to watch the sky for enemy planes (actually any planes).
 Since this was the highest elevation in the city, it was a good spot for it.
 I've often wondered where the structure stood.
 At least we know it wasn't on the northern side of Patterson, as that area was still wooded on both sides of Three Chopt after the war.
 University of Richmond professor Dr. Charles Wheeler mentioned his time there spotting planes in this 1988 interview.
 (Scroll to 00:17:17)